MohamedYehia20m/poetic-phrase-generator/README.md

 # poetic phrase generator
-create AI-generated poetic phrases about your favorite activities and places to visit with the help of Scrimba
+create AI-generated poetic phrases about your favorite activities and places to visit with the help of Scrimba APIs with OpenAi & Unsplash

 ## About Scrimba